Transonic-Integrated-AeroDesign/AeroDes/README.md

 ## <a name="References"></a> References

-[1] Jean-Jacques Chattot and Mohamed Hafez.
+[1] JJ.
+Chattot and MM.
+Hafez.
 2015.
 Theoretical and Applied Aerodynamics: And Related Numerical Methods.
 Springer Netherlands, Dordrecht